tunnckoCore/koa-ip-filter/README.md

 app
 .use(ipFilter({
-  forbidden: '403: Get out of here!'
+  forbidden: '403: Get out of here!',
   blacklist: ['123.*.*.77', '8.8.8.8']
 }))
 .use(helloWorld())